 I am an Associate Professor of Finance at the Rotterdam School of Management, Erasmus University.
 Prior to joining RSM, I was a postdoctoral research fellow at the University of Amsterdam and a visiting research fellow at Harvard Business School and Columbia Business School.
 I received my PhD in Financial Economics from Maastricht University.

-My research focuses on empirical asset pricing, behavioral finance, climate finance, and financial econometrics and has been published in the Journal of Financial Economics, the Review of Financial Studies, and the Journal of Banking and Finance.
+My research focuses on empirical asset pricing, behavioral finance, climate finance, and financial econometrics and has been published in leading journals, such as the Journal of Financial Economics and the Review of Financial Studies.
+I teach Master courses in Derivatives and Financial Modeling and have received the Best Professor award for excellence in teaching.

 PhD in Financial Economics, 2010